 When it comes to the user interface of these two apps, I can tell you that deciding which one is better is a matter of taste.

 Microsoft Teams caters to the traditional business audience with a sophisticated if somewhat cluttered look.
-The interface is easy to navigate, with all major functionalities – the chat, meet, communities, calendar and activity features — available in the left-hand sidebar.
+The interface is easy to navigate, with all major functionalities – the chat, meet, communities, calendar, and activity features — available in the left-hand sidebar.

 Discord, on the other hand, is a true gaming hub with its signature dark theme, fun and customizable graphics, and an overall vibrant look.
-And, considering that it’s community-oriented, joining Discord isn’t as straightforward as joining some other business-oriented employee communication apps.
+But, considering that it’s community-oriented, joining Discord isn’t as straightforward as joining some other business-oriented employee communication apps.

 Although it’s neat and logically organized, I’d say Discord does have a steeper learning curve than Microsoft Teams — especially for first-time users.

-Customize and easily navigate your interface in Pumble
+Customize your interface in Pumble

-Teams offers organized communication, while Discord keeps things casual
+Discord vs Teams communication features: Teams offers organized communication, while Discord keeps things casual

 The most important functionality — team communication — is organized in different ways in these two apps.